signwaves/sign-to-text/README.md

         # Optional but often useful dependencies
         !pip install editdistance sacrebleu tensorboardX hydra-core omegaconf pandas tqdm
         ```
     *   **(Optional) Build Fairseq from source:** Sometimes needed for C++ extensions if pip install has issues.
+Run this from your project root directory on Drive.
         ```bash
         # --- In Colab Cell ---
         # !python setup.py build_ext --inplace
         ```

-4.  **(Optional but Recommended) Mount Google Drive:** To persist downloaded data, checkpoints, and outputs across Colab sessions.
-    ```python
-    # --- In Colab Cell ---
-    from google.colab import drive
-    drive.mount('/content/drive')
-    # Create a base directory for the project on your Drive
-    %mkdir -p /content/drive/MyDrive/fairseq_slt_how2sign
-    %cd /content/drive/MyDrive/fairseq_slt_how2sign
-    # If you cloned the repo elsewhere, move/copy it here now.
-    ```
-    *Note: Adjust subsequent paths in this README if using Google Drive.*

 ### Verify Installation